gregg971/artfully_app/README.md

 **If you don't know what any of that means** then you probably want our [hosted event ticketing version of Artful.ly](http://www.artful.ly)

+## A Note About Contributing

+Because of a variety of factors, we cannot accept pull requests on this repo.
+We're working to get this resolved.

+## New Install?
+Upgrading?

+If this is a new install, start in the Dependencies section.

+If this is an upgrade from 1.1.0, back up your database (seriosuly, back up your database) and follow these instructions.

+    rake artfully_ose_engine:install:migrations
+    git commit -am "Upgrade to 1.2.0"

+Push to Heroku

+    heroku run rake:db:migrate
+    heroku restart

 ## Dependencies

 You'll need the following apps/services to use Artful.ly OSE